MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-walktrough-designing-reports-multiple-tables.md

 - Adding fields to a data item.
 - Defining properties for the data items.
 - Adding labels to a report.
+- Making the report discoverable and understandable.
-- Design a client report definition (RDL) report layout in Visual Studio 2019.
+- Design a client report definition (RDL) report layout in Visual Studio.
 - Setting filters to hide empty rows and fields in a report.
 - Building and running a report.